hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/126_vedantism.md

 spiritual discoverers.

-This mass of writing, the Vedas, is divided principally into two parts, the Karma Kânda and the Jnâna Kânda — the work portion and the knowledge portion, the ceremonial and the spiritual.
+This mass of writing, the Vedas, is divided principally into two parts, the Karma Kānda and the Jnāna Kānda — the work portion and the knowledge portion, the ceremonial and the spiritual.
 The work portion consists of various sacrifices; most of them of late have been given up as not practicable under present circumstances, but others remain to the